rockman007372/Obsidian-Vault/Branching in Git.md

 git push {remote repo} {branch}
 ```

-### Dealing with Merge Conflicts
+## Dealing with Merge Conflicts

 **Merge conflicts happen when you try to combine two incompatible versions** (e.g., merging a branch to another but each branch changed the same part of the code in a different way).

-After you merge and there is conflict, you have to resolve it yourself (by editing the files/codes manually).
+After you merge and there is conflict, you have to resolve it yourself (by editing the files/codes manually). *Once done, stage the changes and commit.*